 In the Resources section, select vSphere resources for the management cluster to use, and click Next.

 If appropriate resources do not already exist in vSphere, without quitting the Tanzu Kubernetes Grid installer, go to vSphere to create them.
-Then click the refresh button so that the new resources can be selected.
+Then click the refresh button so that the new resources appear in the drop-down menus.

 In the Kubernetes Network section, configure the networking for Kubernetes services, and click Next.